john-kurkowski/john-kurkowski.github.io/src/content/about.md

       neither of us are your customer.
 I'll teach how to continually test.

 * **Stuck with legacy code?** I have a knack for debugging.
-I love to strategize how to evolve a system from current point A to desired point B, how to change the plane's engines in flight.
+I love to strategize how to evolve a system from current point A to desired point B.
+  Then change the plane's engines during flight.

 * **Automated tests.** Haven't been testing your frontend?
 Certain changes collapse the house of cards?
 I've worked on teams with 0% test coverage and